0

 Ocean City Fishing Pier

-High Wind Watch issued February 5 at 1:03PM EST until February 7 at 10:00PM EST by NWS Wakefield VA
+High Surf Advisory issued February 22 at 1:47PM EST until February 23 at 10:00AM EST by NWS Wakefield VA

-Extreme Cold Watch issued February 5 at 1:03PM EST until February 8 at 10:00AM EST by NWS Wakefield VA
+Blizzard Warning issued February 22 at 12:51PM EST until February 23 at 7:00PM EST by NWS Wakefield VA

-Where: In Maryland, Dorchester, Inland Worcester, Maryland Beaches, Somerset, and Wicomico Counties.
-In Virginia, Northampton and Accomack Counties.
+Where: Dorchester, Inland Worcester, Maryland Beaches, Somerset, and Wicomico Counties.